MarGhaf/Predicting-Seasonal-flu-Vaccination/README.md

 The below questions might help better to have insight into our database
 ## Qustion 1.
 What is the relationship between demographic information and receiving vaccine?
+To answer this question, some demographic information was categorized on the basis of being vaccinated or not.
+Then the results were plotted.

  ![image](https://user-images.githubusercontent.com/101681195/206749743-ccd25525-8cdf-4b69-a764-4dff40176de1.png)

+## Insight

+## Qustion 2.How do doctor's recommendations affect people's opinions of vaccination for different age groups, genders, and races?